-KL Tower or Menara Kuala Lumpur – Tourist Attractions.
+KL Tower or Menara Kuala Lumpur – Tourist Attractions

-KL Menara is special to me as this was the first place I visited in KL, after landing there.
+The KL Menara is special to me as this was the first place I visited in KL, after landing there.
 We reached the entrance of the Menara Kuala Lumpur, from where a shuttle service takes you to the actual base of the Menara.
 And you realize that it is not just the structure’s height but it is also located on a small hill.
-Around the Menara, there are a few entertainment options that include a Pony ride, a cultural village, and an animal zone.
+Around Menara, there are a few entertainment options that include a Pony ride, a cultural village, and an animal zone.

-The area around the entrance to the tower is colorful like as I would discover later is the rest of the country.
+The area around the entrance to the tower is colorful like I would discover later as the rest of the country.
 You enter the tower through an ornate gate into a circular area that has various lifts.
-Visitors are ushered into one of the lifts and in a matter of few seconds you are at a height of almost 300 meters.
-Step out to a similar lifts area from where you go to the circular periphery that is designed as an observation deck.
-When you look through the big glass windows that you realize the height you are at.
+Visitors are ushered into one of the lifts and in a matter of few seconds, you are at a height of almost 300 meters.
+Step out to a similar lift area from where you go to the circular periphery that is designed as an observation deck.
+When you look through the big glass windows you realize the height you are at.

-View from KL Tower.
+View from KL Tower

 I went around and clicked pictures from all possible angles.
-Then for another round went around admiring the top views, trying to see if there is a way to walk from here to other landmarks.
+Then for another round went around admiring the top views, trying to see if there is a way to walk from there to other landmarks.
 But I was told that though they look close, they may not be exactly walkable.
 The other wall of this deck gives you a comparative sketch of the tallest towers in the world including this one.
 Of course, there are lines of shops selling tourist merchandise.
 Telescopes let you zoom in and see the details of the place.
-I am sure people living in direct line of this need to be careful.
+I am sure people living in direct line with this need to be careful.

 The road and metro network looks beautiful from above.
 Vein-like network with trains running around almost feels like blood rushing through a live body.
 Hills surrounding the city almost make it look like a city in a bowl-shaped valley.
 Mighty golden domes look like small balls scattered around.
-City’s green cover looks like a carpet.
+The city’s green cover looks like a carpet.
 Your eyes see a panoramic view of the city that appears to have grown around this standing tower.
 And is surrounded by hills.